Without prejudice letter: Unfairly dismissed, reinstated on appeal & resigned

 Despite this, his reinstatement was made conditional on his accepting a severe disciplinary sanction of a 12-month “stage 2” warning issued against him, with no further right of appeal.

-After his initial dismissal on [Date in September of previous year], [Employee] was invited to raise a post-employment grievance.
-He did so on [Dates ten days later].
+After his initial dismissal on [date in September of previous year], [Employee] was invited to raise a post-employment grievance.
+He did so on [date 10 days later].
 To date, no action has been taken in relation to his grievance.
-This is a further failure by your client to follow proper grievance procedures, and also an indicator of its total disregard for [Employee] employment rights.
+This is a further failure by your client to follow proper grievance procedures, and also an indicator of its total disregard for [Employee]’s employment rights.

 As noted in your Grounds of Resistance, another employee, [Employee 2] was also named by [Manager 2] as one of the supervisors who instructed him to backdate checks.
 No action to date has ever been taken against [Employee 2], Nor was any action taken against [Manager 2] who, on your client’s own case, had been signing off checks as completed when they hadn’t been.